-BronchospasmNebulised therapies, including Cayston, may be associated with bronchospasm (an acute reduction of ≥ 15% in FEV1).
+Nebulised therapies, including Cayston, may be associated with bronchospasm (an acute reduction of ≥ 15% in FEV1).
 Refer to section 4.4.

-HaemoptysisInhalation of nebulised solutions may induce a cough reflex which could aggravate underlying conditions (see section 4.4).
+Inhalation of nebulised solutions may induce a cough reflex which could aggravate underlying conditions (see section 4.4).

 Rash has been reported with the use of Cayston and may be indicative of an allergic reaction to aztreonam (see section 4.4).

 The following rare and severe adverse reactions have been reported after parenteral use of other aztreonam containing products: toxic epidermal necrolysis, anaphylaxis, purpura, erythema multiforme, exfoliative dermatitis, urticaria, petechiae, pruritus, diaphoresis.

 A total of 137 paediatric patients aged 6 to 17 years with chronic P. aeruginosa infection and FEV1 ≤ 75% predicted have received Cayston in Phase 2 and Phase 3 clinical studies (6-12 years, n = 35; 13-17 years, n = 102).

-Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system:

 Yellow Card Scheme